fratajcz/speos/docs/source/api.rst

 .. code-block:: text

     inference:
-        save_dir: ~/my_results/
+        save_dir: ~/results/
+        save_sorted: True
+        save_tsv: True

 and re-run only the inference:

 >>> python inference.py -c my_config.yaml

-which will save all the results of the inference to :obj:`~/my_results/` without training the model again.
+which will save all the results of the inference to :obj:`~/results/` without training the model again.
 This assumes that the model has not been moved/deleted since it has been trained and that the config settings for the model save path are the same like when it was trained.

 The Nested Crossvalidation